vembrane/vembrane/README.md

  ¹ depends on type specified in VCF header

  ² for the usual snpeff and vep annotations, custom types have been specified; any unknown ANN field will simply be of type `str`.
+If something lacks a custom parser/type, please consider filing an issue in the [issue tracker](https://github.com/vembrane/vembrane/issues).

 ## Examples